coffee-toolbox/eventemitter/README.md

 The `listener` is called synchronously when `eventname` is emitted.

-When more then one listener is added, they would be called synchronously in the order as they were registered.
+If more than one listener is added, they would be called synchronously in the order as they were registered.

 ### Listen limited times on an event.